emmajane/speaker-training/session.md

 Pack your bag for tomorrow and include:

 - Fully charged laptop.
-- Power cable for your laptop + power adapter if you are not in your home country.
+- Power cable for your laptop + power adaptor if you are not in your home country.
 - Presentation on USB as PDF in case your laptop dies.
 - Printed speaker notes.
 - Water bottle (filled).